vipi-n/swe-101/java/java_interview.md

 ### Q17: Can we override private or static methods?

+**No, neither `private` nor `static` methods can be overridden in Java.** Here's why:

+- **`private` methods** are **not visible** to subclasses at all.
+Since the child class doesn't know the method exists, it cannot override it.
+If a child class defines a method with the same name, it is a **completely new method** — not an override.
+There is no polymorphic behavior.

+- **`static` methods** belong to the **class**, not to any particular instance.
+Method overriding relies on **runtime polymorphism** (dynamic dispatch based on the object type), but static methods are resolved at **compile time** based on the reference type.
+If a child class defines a static method with the same signature, it is called **method hiding** — the version called depends on the reference type, not the actual object type.

+- **`final` methods** are explicitly marked to **prevent overriding**.
+If you try to override a `final` method, the compiler will throw an error.
+This is used when a class author wants to ensure that a specific behavior cannot be changed by subclasses (for security or correctness reasons).

 ```java
 class Parent {
     private void privateMethod() { }  // Not visible to child